mckennapsean/dissertation/content/05-security.md

-As a result of the various design methods and visualization design process, we created BubbleNet, a novel dashboard to visualize and communicate patterns in cyber security datasets.
+As a result of the various design methods and visualization design process, we created BubbleNet, a novel dashboard to visualize and communicate patterns in cybersecurity datasets.
 In this section, we present the encodings and design justifications behind each view of the BubbleNet dashboard, shown in [@fig:dashboard].
 In BubbleNet, each view supports interactive selection of elements.
 This selection pivots the data in all other views on the fly to the